niklasramo/dragdoll/docs/docs/draggable.md

 A function that should apply the current drag position (`x` and `y` coordinates) to the provided dragged element.
 Note that you can build custom behaviour here and e.g. update the element's "left" and "top" CSS properties instead of the default "transform".

 Default is a function that applies the `x` and `y` coordinates to the element's transform, while respecting the element's original transform value.

+Also note that the `phase` argument is provided to the function to help you determine what phase of the drag process you are in:

+- `start`: Called when the drag starts.
+- `move`: Called on every "move" event emitted by the currently tracked sensor.
+- `end`: Called when the drag ends.
+- `pre-align`: Called when the element containers' world matrices are updated.
+During this phase the element's position might be temporarily out of sync with the drag position as we need to first update the containers' world matrices before aligning the element.
+- `align`: Called when the element's position is realigned based on the element's current client offset and container world matrices.

 ### getPositionChange